 Department of Justice is now the Department of Communities and Justice.
 Find out more >

-As a defendant, you will breach an Apprehended Violence Order (AVO) if you do something that the AVO says you are not allowed to do.
+You will breach an Apprehended Violence Order (AVO) if you knowingly do something that the AVO says you are not allowed to do.

 From 25 November 2017 all Domestic Violence Orders (DVOs) are automatically nationally recognised and enforceable.
-This means that NSW Police can enforce Domestic Violence Orders (DVOs) made in other Australian states and territories.
+This means that NSW Police can enforce DVOs made in other Australian states and territories.
 Other states and territories can also enforce NSW ADVOs.

-If you breach a DVO, NSW Police will check the following:
+If you breach a DVO, NSW Police will check that:

 If you were not in NSW when the order was breached, NSW Police may refer the incident to the jurisdiction where you were located at the time of the breach for further investigation.

-If you breach an AVO you may be arrested and charged with contravening the AVO.
-The police may give you a Court Attendance Notice and you will have to attend court.
+If you breach an Apprehended Violence Order (AVO) you may be arrested and charged with contravening the AVO.
+The police may give you a Court Attendance Notice and you will have to go to court.

 Any conviction will appear on your criminal record and in a Working With Children Check.

 If you have been charged with a criminal offence, you should get